Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 The Coding Agent is Codiumate's AI-powered assistant, designed to significantly enhance your coding efficiency and code quality.
 It combines advanced AI capabilities with an intuitive interface to provide real-time assistance and guidance throughout the coding process.

-!!! vscode " VSCode only"
-    Coding-Agent is currently available for VSCode users only.

 !!! pro "Semi-Pro feature"
     Coding-Agent is **available to all users**.
 However, loading the plan into Code-Completion is exclusively available to Teams and Enterprise.